-UM Experiential Learning in Eastern Asia is supported by a grant from the Freeman Foundation, of Stowe, Vermont, by the University of Mississippi Office of Global Engagement, and by the applicants’ respective schools to intern in an Eastern Asian country during summer 2018.
-Grantees will receive $7,500 to advance their career goals and gain professional experience by interning full-time for at least eight weeks.
+UM Experiential Learning in Eastern Asia is supported by a grant from the Freeman Foundation, of Honolulu, Hawaii, by the University of Mississippi Office of Global Engagement, and by the applicants' respective schools to intern in an East Asian country during summer 2024.
+Grantees will receive up to $7,500 to advance their career goals and gain professional experience by interning full-time for at least eight weeks.

 The program focuses on sending students to countries that are at the heart of the University of Mississippi's and the Croft Institute's long-standing engagement with Eastern Asia: China, Japan, and South Korea.

 Internships in other parts of Eastern Asia can also be supported, and students are encouraged to explore all possibilities within the broader region.